phatak-dev/blog/_drafts/kube-5.md

 ## What's Next?

 Now we know pod, deployment and service abstractions.
-These are minimal abstractions we need, to build our spark cluster on kubernetes.
-In next post, we will be discus how to build and scale spark cluster on kubernetes.
+These are minimal abstractions we need to build our spark cluster on kubernetes.
+In upcoming blog, we will be discussing how to build and scale spark cluster.